confidential-computing/governance/project-progression-policy.md

 ## I. Overview
-This governance policy describes how an open source project can formally join the Confidential Computing Consortium (hereafter the “Consortium”) via the [Project Proposal Process]().
-Projects that have joined the Consortium are “Technical Projects”.
-It describes the [Stages]() a project may be admitted under and what the criteria and expectations are for a given stage, as well as the acceptance criteria for a project to move from one stage to another.
-It also describes the [Annual Review Process]() through which those changes will be evaluated and made.
+This governance policy describes how an open source project can formally join the Confidential Computing Consortium (hereafter the "Consortium") via the [Project Proposal Process]().
+Projects that have joined the Consortium are "Technical Projects".
+It describes the [Stages](#iii-stages---definitions--expectations) a project may be admitted under and what the criteria and expectations are for a given stage, as well as the acceptance criteria for a project to move from one stage to another.
+It also describes the [Annual Review Process](#iv-annual-review-process) through which those changes will be evaluated and made.

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
 Regardless of stage, all Consortium projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and Consortium resources.